 alpha.
 This is an occupational pension scheme that currently has a contribution rate dependant on salary currently 5.45%.
-As your employer we meet the rest of the cost of the scheme; or
+As your employer we meet the rest of the cost of the scheme.
+You will be automatically enrolled into alpha upon appointment; or